anargis/bash-scripts/README.md

 ---

 ## Example
-`ssl-expiry.sh` - Shows SSL certificate issuer and expiry date
+`ssl-expiry.sh` - Get SSL certificate issuer and expiry date for a given domain

 `whatweb.sh` - Identifies technologies used by the target website—including server, CMS, frameworks, analytics, and more—with verbose output for detailed plugin results.